GREEK / POLISH

-The day was anticipated by the huge turnout of the September 22nd strike and by general pressure from workers’ assemblies in factories, warehouses, schools and hospitals to force the unions to act.
-That something was happening was already clear when thousands of people arrived at the port of Genoa to bring food to load onto the ships of the Flotilla and fifty thousands marched from the city to the port to escort the sailing on August 30th.
+The day was anticipated by the huge turnout of the September 22nd strike and by general pressure from workers’ assemblies in factories, warehouses, schools, and hospitals to force the unions to act.
+That something was happening was already clear when thousands of people arrived at the port of Genoa to bring food to load onto the ships of the Flotilla, and fifty thousand marched from the city to the port to escort the sailing on August 30th.
 When the port workers of the city declared: “if the Flotilla will be stopped, we will block everything”, they were giving a voice to an urgency that was by then widespread: that something must be done to stop the genocide, that the unbearable sense that there is no alternative to rearmament, sacrifice, bombs and starvation is not final, that the authoritarianism of the leaders of today can be opposed.

 Since then, a movement of opposition to the war became visible and chose the strike as its main watchword.
 The two days of general strikes were moments of synchronization, but the process of activation has been happening daily, overcoming the barriers of union memberships.
 In this movement, workers call for solidarity with Palestine and refuse to contribute to the genocide.
 But there is much more that is being challenged: the whole logic that the war preparation requires submission and sacrifice; the idea that money needs to be spent for weapons; the habit to sacrifice lives and starve people so that capital, in the “Gaza riviera” as elsewhere, can thrive; the Meloni government that wants to pacify society with its racist and patriarchal cries; the idea that there is the “no alternative” to European leaders discussing about drone walls and preparing to escalate.